 The Ok Alone lone worker solution has a wide range of features designed to make people who work remotely feel safer.
-The system has an automated countdown timer which reminds lone workers to make contact by checking in using either the smartphone app, sms or phone call.
+The system has an automated countdown timer which reminds lone workers to make contact by checking in using either the smartphone app, SMS or phone call.
 Workers are also able to check in or request help using the hands-free voice command option.

 Lone workers can change the frequency of their check ins with the ‘high-risk’ feature.
 If a worker enters an area that they deem more dangerous or where they feel vulnerable, they can reduce the check in time to as little as 10 minutes.
 After the time has passed with no alerts, the check in frequency will revert to the original count down duration.

-Ok Alone’s lone worker smartphone app works in conjunction with a website and dashboard that can be used on a pc, laptop, tablet or another smartphone.
+Ok Alone’s lone worker smartphone app works in conjunction with a website and cloud-based dashboard that can be used on a pc, laptop, tablet or another smartphone.
 The online dashboard will display a map supplying the lone worker’s last known location if an alert is triggered.
 This will allow help to be sent to the correct location at a moment’s notice.

 Using an automated system like Ok Alone allows companies to stay up to date with their staff’s welfare and well being without having to dedicate hours to watching a screen.
 Ok Alone runs in the background of your work day and is there when you really need it.